Pensive Counselling (Bsc, Dip.Couns, MNCS Prof Accred)

-My name is Penny, I'm a qualified and professionally accredited counsellor and since 2014 I've been helping people get to the root of what is causing their problems, and supporting them in finding ways to change their lives for the better.
+I'm Penny, a professionally accredited counsellor who has spend the last 7 years helping people get to the root of what is causing their problems, and supporting them in finding ways to change their lives for the better.

 - Why should I bother?
 Our mental health is just as important as our physical health.
 When your mental health is suffering, you can reach out to a professional counsellor who can help you get through it.

-- But I’m doing OK… Therapy doesn’t have to be something you only turn to when things are reaching breaking point; it can be really helpful to have as part of your wider support network that can help you feel more resilient to every day stresses (like an extra safety net).
+- But it's not that bad… Therapy doesn’t have to be something you only turn to when things are reaching breaking point; it can be really helpful to have as part of your wider support network that can help you feel more resilient to every day stresses (like an extra safety net).

 - What can I expect?
-We can have an initial session, during which we can discuss what you are struggling with and what you would like to work towards.
-If you feel our first session goes well, we can discuss how many sessions you would like going forward.
+We can have an initial session where we discuss what you're struggling with and what you'd like to work towards.
+If you feel that goes well, we can discuss how many sessions you would like going forward.

 - Will it help?
-Exploring your thoughts and feelings with me in a confidential, safe and non-judgemental environment can help to bring about a change within you.
+Exploring your thoughts and feelings with me in a confidential, calm and non-judgemental environment can help to bring about a change within you.
 It’s quite common to gain a sense of relief, knowing you have a place to express your innermost thoughts to non-judgemental ears.
-By the end of our journey together, you may well feel a deeper sense of understanding and acceptance, a sort of inner peace.
+By the end of our journey together, you may feel a deeper sense of understanding and acceptance within yourself.

-If you choose me as your counsellor, you can expect our sessions to be a safe and confidential space to explore the things that are troubling you, and through our sessions you can hope to gain some understanding, clarity and insight to yourself and your issues.
+If you choose me as your counsellor, you can expect our sessions to be a calm and confidential space to explore the things that are troubling you.
+Through our sessions you can hope to gain some understanding, clarity and insight to yourself and your issues.

 Training, qualifications & experience

-With a combined 9 years of training/study in psychology and counselling, I'm a qualified integrative counsellor and an accredited professional registrant of the National Counselling Society (NCS).
+With a combined 9 years of training/study in Psychology and Counselling, I'm qualified as an integrative counsellor and an accredited professional registrant of the National Counselling Society (NCS).

-I believe that everyone has the ability to grow and fulfil their potential.
-I am there to support this process by being genuine, striving to understand each persons experiences, and being free from judgement.
+I believe that everyone has the ability to grow and fulfil their potential; I am there to support this process by genuinely striving to understand each person’s experiences with a non-judgemental perspective.

 I also feel that our past experiences have an impact on our present situations, and aim to uncover these patterns through exploration and discussion.
 It's also important to know that sometimes our thoughts and perceptions of events can affect our feelings and behaviour.

-During my psychology degree I studied in depth around common and complex mental health issues, and of the different types of counselling/talking treatments available.
-I was fascinated by it and wanted to study and train further in this field.
+During my psychology degree I studied in depth around common and complex mental health issues, and of the different types of talking treatments available.
+I was fascinated by it and knew my dream was to become a qualified counsellor.

-- Level 4 Diploma in Therapeutic Counselling (QCF) (European Qualifications Framework Level 5) (CPCAB)
+- Level 4 Diploma in Therapeutic Counselling (QCF) (EQF Level 5) (CPCAB)